Mohammad Javad Zarif: Foreign affairs

-In an interview conducted by CBS News on 25 April 2019, Zarif said that he was the one who proposed Iran's prisoner swap proposal to the U.S. government in October 2018, the proposal having been unanswered by the U.S. side up until that time.
-He added that the U.S. government must prove its seriousness before any negotiations.
+In an April 2019 interview conducted by CBS News, Zarif said that he was the one who proposed a prisoner swap with the U.S. government six months prior, with the approach having been left unanswered by the U.S. Zarif further requested that the Trump administration "prove its seriousness" before any negotiations.

-Following imposition of U.S. sanctions on Iran's then Foreign Minister Mohammad Javad Zarif, Secretary of State in Trump administration, Mike Pompeo, described him as "chief apologist" for Iran's Supreme Leader Ali Khamenei.

 Zarif condemned the 2019 Turkish offensive into north-eastern Syria viewing it as a violation of Syria's sovereignty.
-However regarding the US withdrawal from Syria Zarif commented saying the US was an "irrelevant occupier in Syria", and said that Iran would be willing to mediate tensions between Syria and Turkey.
+However, regarding the US withdrawal from Syria, Zarif commented saying the US was an "irrelevant occupier in Syria", and said that Iran would be willing to mediate tensions between Syria and Turkey.

-Zarif called the peace agreement between Israel and the United Arab Emirates a betrayal against Arab and non-Arab countries in the Middle East.